 The ground-up development of improvements on real property, as opposed to the renovation and redevelopment of existing improvements, presents substantial risks.
-We generally do not look to acquire raw land for future development; however, we do intend to complete the development and construction of future phases of projects we already own, such as Assembly Row in Somerville, Massachusetts and Pike & Rose in North Bethesda, Maryland.
+We generally do not look to acquire raw land for future development; however, we do intend to complete the development and construction of future phases of projects we already own.
 We may undertake development of these and other projects on our own or bring in third parties if it is justifiable on a risk-adjusted return basis.
 We may also choose to delay completion of a project if market conditions do not allow an appropriate return.
 If conditions arise and we are not able or decide not to complete a project or if the expected cash flows of our project do not exceed the book value, an impairment of the project may be required.
 If additional phases of any of our existing projects or if any new projects are not successful, it may adversely affect our financial condition and results of operations.

-During 2017, construction continued on the development of Phase II at both Assembly Row and Pike & Rose, with portions of both projects opening during 2017.
-At Santana Row, we continue our on-going redevelopment efforts, including construction of an eight story 284,000 square foot office building, which will include an additional 29,000 square feet of retail space and 1,300 parking spaces.
+During 2018, construction continued on the development of Phase II at both Assembly Row and Pike & Rose, with portions of both projects opening during 2018.
+Additionally, we commenced construction on Phase III at both projects, and we continued our on-going redevelopment efforts at Santana Row.
 A further discussion of these projects, expected costs, and current status can be found in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations in the "Outlook" subsection.